JoshMerfeld/applied-microeconometrics/README.md

 ## Weekly slides

 You can find the slides (and any data we will be using) for each week under their respective folders (weeks/).
 Most weeks will have just a single slide deck.
+Note that in each week's folder, you can also find the raw .Rmd file that I used to create the slides.
+You might find these helpful, though you are by no means required to look at them.

 - Week 1: Week 1 has two slides.
   - You can find the slides for the first class [here](weeks/week1/week1a.pdf).